VysotskiVadim/pandoc_resume/markdown/cv_vadzim_vysotski.md

     * Automated PR validation, so that develop branch was always green;
     * Facilitated Android team's meetings so that all 3 devs agreed with the technical directions;
     * Worked with the backlog.
 Organized and led refinements.
 Split user stories to find less important parts and reduce the scope;
-    * Adopted refinements led by developers, so that every team member was highly involved;
+    * Adopted refinements that are led by developers, so that every team member was highly involved;
-    * Owned technical backlog.
+    * Adopted technical backlog.
 Put technical tasks to a sprint at convenient moments, so that we were continuously improving tooling and approaches without affecting business values delivery.

 [Playtika](https://www.playtika.com/).
 2017 - 2019